Monetization and business models

 For more about trial versions, see:

 Whether your app is free or not, you can sell content, other apps, or new app functionality (such as unlocking the next level of a game) from right within the app.
-You can place the options to make in-app purchases wherever it's convenient for your customers.
-Windows 8.1 adds support for consumable in-app purchases—items that can be purchased, used up, and then purchased again if desired—in addition to durable in-app products (which cannot be used up and repurchased).
+You can place the options to buy in-app products wherever it's convenient for your customers.
+Windows 8.1 adds support for consumable in-app products—items that can be purchased, used up, and then purchased again if desired—in addition to durable in-app products (which cannot be used up and repurchased).

-For a durable in-app product, you can set a time limit after which a feature enabled through in-app purchase will expire, or you can let them remain active for as long as the customer has a valid license for their app.
-How long the feature works is something that you configure when you describe the in-app offer in your Windows Store Dashboard.
+For a durable in-app product, you can set a time limit after which the feature will expire, or you can let it remain active for as long as the customer has a valid license for their app.
+You configure the product lifetime when you describe the in-app offer in your Windows Store Dashboard.

 Make sure you design your app in such a way that the features you want to sell are separate from the core experience.
 The app should maintain basic functionality, even if the customer does not make an extra purchase.
 For example, a note-taking app that asks your customer to pay extra for the ability to save notes won't be popular.
 Charging for features that are available at no cost in similar apps can also limit sales of your app.
 Make sure that your features are clearly worth the additional charge relative to the competition.

-Before you start writing code, think through your feature model so that you can keep the features that you intend to enable as in-app purchases as compartmentalized as possible.
+Before you start writing code, think through your feature model so that you can keep the features that you intend to enable as in-app products as compartmentalized as possible.
 You want to make it easy to incorporate these features into your licensing model, while preventing your app from invoking them through other code paths.